ultravideo/uvgRTP/examples/README.md

-# kvzRTP example codes
+# uvgRTP example codes

 ## Instructions for Windows

-1) Run prepare.bat in this directory to prepare testing environment for kvzRTP
+1) Run prepare.bat in this directory to prepare testing environment for uvgRTP
    * The script creates lib/ and include/ directories to project root directory
-2) Build kvzRTP using QtCreator
+2) Build uvgRTP using QtCreator
-3) When kvzRTP has been built, copy the libkvzrtp.a from the Qt build directory to lib/ created by the script
+3) When uvgRTP has been built, copy the libuvgrtp.a from the Qt build directory to lib/ created by the script
 4) Open the example.pro and build & run it
    * Make sure the Qt build directory for example.pro is located in the same directory as lib/ and include/ (projects root directory) or tweak the include/lib paths accordingly